SeaHogs/tp/docs/UserGuide.md

         - end with a domain label at least 2 characters long
         - have each domain label start and end with alphanumeric characters
         - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 * Address has a max length of 50 characters, and it should not be empty upon adding.
-Although in particular cases, the address can be larger than the current limit, 50 characters is able to suffice the needs in most situations.
-For long addresses that exceeds the 50 character limit, the compromise is to use shorforms, such as b123 instead of block 123.
+Although in particular cases, the address can be larger than the current limit, 50 characters can meet the needs in most situations.
+For long addresses that exceed the 50 character limit, the compromise is to use short forms, such as b123 instead of block 123.

 Examples:
 * `addc ic/S1234567D p/91234567`